clk-project/clk/README.md

 # A quick tour of click-project

 When you install `click-project`, a command line tool called `clk` is installed also.
-You may want to play a little bit with it to get the look and feel.
+You may want to play a bit with it to get the look and feel.

 First, run `clk --help` or more simply `clk`.
 See, there are already plenty of commands already available.

-Ok, now you have got a fresh installation of `click-project` and have access to the `clk` command line tool (beware pip install executable files by default in `~/.local/bin`.
+Now you have got a fresh installation of `click-project` and have access to the `clk` command line tool (beware pip install executable files by default in `~/.local/bin`.
 Try adding this directory in your PATH in case it is not already available).